Chronology of the universe: Electroweak phase transition

-As the universe's temperature continued to fall below 159.5±1.5 GeV/k_{B}, electroweak symmetry breaking happened.
-So far as we know, it was the penultimate symmetry breaking event in the formation of the universe, the final one being chiral symmetry breaking in the quark sector.
+Above a temperature of around 10^{15} K, all the particles of the standard model were in thermal equilibrium.
+The electromagnetic and weak interaction had not yet separated, and the gauge bosons and fermions had not yet gained mass through the Higgs mechanism.
+This is sometimes referred to as the electroweak epoch.
+As the universe's temperature continued to fall, below 159.5±1.5 GeV/k_{B}, electroweak symmetry breaking happened.
+So far as is known, it was the penultimate symmetry breaking event in the formation of the universe, the final one being chiral symmetry breaking in the quark sector.
 This has two related effects: